sdcondon/SCFirstOrderLogic/src/SCFirstOrderLogic/_PackageFiles/SCFirstOrderLogic.md

 * Formula manipulation logic - base classes for formula visitors and transformations, as well as some implementations - e.g. normalisation, variable substitutions and basic unification logic.
 * Formula formatting logic that allows for (customisable) unique labelling of standardised variables and Skolem functions across a set of formulas.
 * Index structures for terms and clauses, with node abstractions to allow for consumer-provided backing stores.
 Specifically, we have discrimination tree, path tree and feature vector index implementations.

-* Some abstractions for knowledge base types to implement.
+Accompanying the core SCFirstOrderLogic package are three supporting packages:

-Accompanying the core SCFirstOrderLogic package are two supporting packages:
+* [SCFirstOrderLogic.Inference.Abstractions](https://www.nuget.org/packages/SCFirstOrderLogic.Inference.Abstractions): Some abstractions for knowledge base implementations to use.
 * [SCFirstOrderLogic.Inference.Basic](https://www.nuget.org/packages/SCFirstOrderLogic.Inference.Basic): Very basic first-order logic knowledge base implementations that use the models defined by the SCFirstOrderLogic package.
 Not useful for anything resembling a production scenario, but perhaps useful as a tool for learning and experimentation.
 * [SCFirstOrderLogic.ExampleDomains](https://www.nuget.org/packages/SCFirstOrderLogic.ExampleDomains): A few simple first-order logic domains declared using the models found in the SCFirstOrderLogic package - for use in tests and demos.